 We were recommending these actions to our clients fifteen years ago, but we had limitations.
 First, even though we had state of the art technology at the time, it was hard to use, and the process much too long.
 When we suggested more frequent check-ins, most clients declined because they didn’t want to burden their people with more administrative work.
 Second, HR’s approach to technology centered on making HR work easier.
 Focus on the employee experience was yet to come.

 Modern technology is employee-centric, and if it isn’t easy to use, people abandon it.
-A great user experience is now a requirement for enterprise software.
+Great user experience is now a requirement for enterprise software.

 With that in mind, here are some of the ways we would like to see current technology used to create a more effective and efficient performance management process.